|

 watched her when she gave Darien his shots of Counteragent and suppressed

+his jealousy.
 Arnaud followed Claire when she left the lab to go

 to different scientific forums, to make sure that she didn’t divulge any